Peter Ladner: Political career

 As a former member of Vancouver City Council, Ladner was a director of TransLink and vice-chair of Metro Vancouver, the Regional District.
 He has been vice-chair of the Metro Vancouver Sustainable Region Initiative and a member the World Urban Forum Committee.
 On City Council, he chaired the budget committee and was a member of committees on transportation and traffic and planning and environment.
 He was also a member of the Vancouver Economic Development Commission.

 During his time on Vancouver City Council, Ladner was a sustainability and liveability advocate on issues such as transportation, green buildings, energy use, and waste reduction.
 He championed greenhouse gas reduction, setting a goal of making Vancouver carbon neutral by 2030.
 An avid cyclist, Ladner introduced the first motion in favour of a bike sharing program.
+As a city councilor, he also worked with the Vancouver Food Policy Council in initiating the city's program to add 2010 food-producing community garden plots by 2010.

 On June 8, 2008, Ladner won the Non-Partisan Association's mayoral nomination for the 2008 municipal election, defeating incumbent mayor Sam Sullivan in a surprise upset.
 He defeated Sullivan by 1,066 to 986 votes, after convincing NPA members that Sullivan would be defeated in the upcoming election.
-However, he was soundly defeated on November 15, 2008 by Gregor Robertson, the mayoral candidate of Vision Vancouver.
+However, he was soundly defeated on November 15, 2008, by Gregor Robertson, the mayoral candidate of Vision Vancouver.

 Personal life

 Activism

-Ladner is the chair of the David Suzuki Foundation and former chair of The Natural Step Canada board and the Leon and Thea Koerner Foundation board.
-He also served on the boards of the Institute for Media, Policy and Civil Society, Leadership Vancouver, the International Centre for Sustainable Cities, the University of British Columbia Alumni Association, New Media BC, the International Association of Area Business Publications, the Fraser Basin Council and the Forum for Women Entrepreneurs.
-He participated in the Vancouver City Planning Commission, the capital campaign committee for Vancouver Public Library and the Central Valley Greenway.
+Ladner has previously served as the board chair of the David Suzuki Foundation, The Natural Step Canada, and the Leon and Thea Koerner Foundation.
+He also served on the boards of the Institute for Media, Policy and Civil Society (IMPACS), the International Centre for Sustainable Cities, the University of British Columbia Alumni Association, New Media BC, the International Association of Area Business Publications, Leadership Vancouver, the Fraser Basin Council and the Forum for Women Entrepreneurs.
+He also participated in the Vancouver City Planning Commission, the capital campaign committee for Vancouver Public Library and the Central Valley Greenway.

 Ladner is a long-time environmentalist, healthy living enthusiast, and advocate of the smart city concept of using technology to make government more efficient and effective.
-He blogs occasionally about the urban food revolution at urbanfoodrevolution.com and on issues of sustainability and civic governance in Vancouver and elsewhere on his personal website.
+From 2009 to 2011, he was a Fellow at the Simon Fraser University Centre for Dialogue, where he focused on researching, teaching and organizing public events around the theme Planning Cities as if Food Matters.

 He is a former age-group record holder in the North Shore Knee-knackering Trail run, a 50-km ultramarathon from Horseshoe Bay to Deep Cove.